We’re often asked how to stretch canvas prints and make them look perfect every time. Our answer is boring but correct: practice, and the right tools.

-- Start to staple in the middle with two to four staples equidistant from one another
+Start by stapling in the middle with two to four staples, equidistant from one another.

-- Put the side you just stapled up against a surface and staple repeat adding middle staples to the other side (gives you leverage as you’re stretching)
+Put the side you just stapled up against a surface and staple again, adding middle staples to the other side (this gives you leverage as you stretch).

-- Now that the four middles are stapled, repeat this process by adding one on either side of the middle staples on each side until you get to the last 3 inches of the corner
+Now that the four middles are stapled, repeat this process by adding one staple on either side of the middle staples on each side until you reach the last 3 inches of the corner.

-- Use a standard or gallery wrap on the corners and cut excess canvas
+Use a standard or gallery wrap on the corners and cut the excess canvas.